nigaphp/niga/README.md

 $ composer create-project nigatedev/nigatedev site_name
 ```
 ## Basic usage
-It is strongly recommend to use [composer](https://getcomposer.org/) to install [Nigatedev framework from packagist](https://packagist.org/packages/nigatedev/nigatedev) instead of cloning this repository.
+It is strongly recommend to use [composer](https://getcomposer.org/) to install [Nigatedev framework from packagist](https://packagist.org/packages/nigatedev/nigatedev) instead of cloning this repository, if you want to become a contributor please contact abass@todaydevs.com

 If you already have composer installed you can use the following command to create your web application with Nigatedev framework.